 Try Planks Instead: “Guys are not utilizing the plank position enough,” says Jenkins.
 This fundamental core move may not be sexy, but it works the full range of abdominal muscles in one 60-second exercise.

 Here’s why: Tucking your hands behind your head and trying to touch your elbows to your knees as your feet pedal through puts strain on both your neck and your lower back: neck, because of the tendency to yank it forward in order to make contact with your knee; back, because without proper strength, the lower back arches off the floor when your legs hit the lower end of the cycling motion.
 The end result: A high risk of neck and back injuries and almost no core activation.

 Try V-Ups Instead: V-ups are one on Jenkins’ favorite core exercises.
 The move requires both upper and lower bodies to move in unison in order to balance in a V position, thereby eliminating the possibility of overstraining one side or the other.
 To start, lie prone on the floor, arms overhead.
 Contract your abs and roll up through the mid-back and shoulders, while simultaneously raising your feet off the floor, legs straight.
 Maintain a V position and hold for two counts, before lowering and going again.

 Skip it: Ab rocker

-Here’s why: You mean beyond the late-night infomercials?
+Here’s Why: You mean, a reason beyond the late-night infomercials?
 If you need further evidence that the product is more gimmick than substance, a seminal study from the American Council on Exercise established the ab rocker as the single worst exercise for toning your core two decades ago.
 And yet, men keep buying it.
 We’ll say it one more time: This self-powered device relies on using your upper body to power the movement of your lower body.
 And since your arms are almost certainly stronger than your abs, you’ll end up getting a very nice biceps/triceps workout and zero core exercise.